Explore the past in the Greek Revival home filled with period items of the early 19th century.

 The Land Office

-William, as a land agent for Uncle Nehemiah, or “Old Moneybags”, as the family referred to him, needed a place in his home to conduct business.
-His office could be secured by pulling the pocket doors shut to close off the parlor.
+As the land agent for his uncle Nehemiah, known to the family as “Old Money Bags”,William needed a dedicated space in his new home to conduct business.
+His office could be secured by closing the pocket door, separating it from the parlor.